DavidY343/FT_TRANSCENDANCE/README.md

 ## Use a framework for both the frontend and backend (Major: +2)
 The project utilizes React (built with Vite) as the frontend framework and FastAPI for the backend architecture.
 - *Justification:* React provides a robust component ecosystem, and FastAPI is extremely fast for asynchronous operations needed in real-time games.
-- *Contributors:* dyanez-m, jrubio-m, jonjimen
+- *Contributors:* dyanez-m, jrubio-m, jonjimen, cde-la-r

 ## Real-time features using WebSockets (Major: +2)
 Implemented via `realtime.py` in the backend and `useSocket.js` in the frontend.
 It handles live move broadcasting, matchmaking, chat messages, and presence state.